shreklab/Duque-Lee-Kubli-Tufail2020/README.md

 # Calcium imaging analysis

 Includes Jupyter notebook with pipeline for analyzing calcium imaging after ultrasound stimulation.
+Instructions to run a jupyter notebook can be found here https://github.com/jupyter/notebook/blob/master/README.md.

+Also includes Fiji script to perform automatic segmention of dTomato channel and transfected cells.
+Fiji can be downloaded and installed here https://imagej.net/software/fiji/.

 ## License